 WHAT IS OUR COVID-19 POLICY?

-- For all customers, ages 12 years of age and older, it is recommended to continue wearing masks unless you are fully vaccinated.
+- For customers, ages 12 years of age and older, masks are required.

 - Our staff will remain behind plexi-glass partitions and/or will wear masks.

 - Reusable bags are permitted and you may now shop with them or put them on the checkout counter.

 - We are not taking re-usable cups at the bistro.